fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * &#10004; [microstatus](https://github.com/Arkanosis/microstatus) - Lightweight Mastodon- and GNU Social-compatible ActivityPub and OStatus server implementation

+* [Minds](https://gitlab.com/minds/engine/merge_requests/28) - a centralized attempt at a FB replacement, incorporating short or long form posts, and live chat, as well as an internal token system (a bit like Reddit gold?)

 * &#10004; [Misskey](https://joinmisskey.github.io/)

 * &#10004; [Osada](https://macgirvin.com/wiki/mike/Osada/Home) - an AP server that can also act as a bridge for smoother inter-operation between AP networks and Zot networks (Hubzilla)